3 Reasons Why Scalp Care Is Vital

 3. Sweat Accumulation

-Be careful if you are someone with an active lifestyle or naturally sweats more than others — sweat also adds to the above natural build-up.
-This sweat will accumulate if you do not wash it off frequently.
-Sweaty scalp often causes greasy locks and gives off an unpleasant odour.
+If you are someone with an active lifestyle or naturally sweats more than others, do note that sweat also adds to the above natural build-up.
+This sweat will accumulate if you do not wash it off frequently, leaving behind greasy locks and odour.

 Reason #2: Protection